lcthomas/eng106s23/assignments/journal-entries.md

 * **See course calendar for due dates**
 * **Turn in via Blackboard**
 {: .no_toc }
-Your journal entries will be a place for you to work out your thoughts and confusions about the course material and to prepare for upcoming assignments.
+Your journal entries are a place for you to work out your thoughts and confusions about the course material and to prepare for upcoming assignments.
 They are also a way to demonstrate that you are keeping up with the course workload.
 They will vary in length, but they will usually be brief (~1-2 pages).
 You will write each one in response to a prompt that I will provide, and this page will be updated throughout the semester with the prompts for each journal entry.
 I will aim to post the prompt for each week a journal entry is due by Sunday evening of that week.
 <details open markdown="block">
   <summary>
     Table of contents